 In 2017-18, printmaking faculty, Lisa Sweet, and I taught Studio Projects: Outside the Lines, a variation on a program we taught together in 2009-10 called Drawing Outside the Lines.
 You can see what kind of work we did in that program here.
 In 2016-17, I co-taught CultureLab: Advanced Projects in Visual and Media Arts with Evan Blackwell.
 We began this year long program expanding our range of art skills.
 The Visual Arts students learned to animate, and the media arts students gained an introduction to ceramics.
 Students spent most of the rest of the year researching, developing and producing capstone arts projects as a culmination of their Evergreen education.

 In 2015-16 I taught Visualizing Microbial Seascapes: An Introduction to Animation and Marine Biology (VMS) with Gerardo Chin-Leo.
 This was a fall/winter program that repeated in spring 2016 with new students.
 Students collaborated to produce two versions of The Monograph Project to demonstrate their understanding of marine microorganisms, a blog of animation, illustration and descriptions of many Puget Sound plankton species.
-I presented a paper on VMS as a case study at the 2019 Society for Animation Studies Conference in Lisbon.
+I presented a paper on VMS as a case study at the 2019 Society for Animation Studies Conference in Lisbon (an earlier version of the Bournemouth talk mentioned above).

 In November 2013, I wrote an entry for the Animation Studies 2.0 blog “Protean Media: One Animator’s Perspective” for their focus on animation and technology.